lsampaioweb/proxmox-ubuntu-server-standard/ansible/roles/template/README.md

 ## 2. Install required packages.

+## 3. Setup the firewall UFW.

-## 3. Setup the fail2ban application.
+## 4. Setup the fail2ban application.

-## 4. Remove unnecessary files, folders and configuration.
+## 5. Remove unnecessary packages.

-## 5. Recreate the machine-id file so the new VM can get a new IP.
+## 6. Recreate the machine-id file so the new VM can get a new IP.

+## 7. Remove unnecessary files, folders and configuration.

 # Created by:

 1. Luciano Sampaio.